rohanv32/InboxZingReact/README_02.md

 # 📬 Inbox Zing - Full-Stack Application

 Welcome to **Inbox Zing!** 🎉 This React-based application is designed to bring you the latest news and updates from various media outlets, all in one convenient place.
-Enjoy a sleek, intuitive interface with easy navigation options to set your preferences, customize your experience, and stay informed.
+Enjoy a smooth, intuitive interface with easy navigation options to set your preferences, customize your experience, and stay informed.
 Plus, earn points and level up as you read!

 ---